top of page

 Here are some of the therapeutic modalities we use in our practice:

-Exposure Therapy
+Exposure therapy

-When we avoid feeling anxious, we often engage in behavior that ultimately makes us feel bad, shameful, or unpowerful.
+When we avoid feeling anxious, we often engage in behavior that makes us feel bad, shameful, or unpowerful.
 Engaging in the cycle of avoidance each time we feel anxious results in more negative self-talk, feelings of inadequacy, and powerlessness.
 Using exposure therapy with a licensed therapist is a research-backed treatment that has been shown to help clients lean into anxiety and overcome it.

 Talk therapy

-Speaking your thoughts outloud allows you to increase your awareness of your internal dialogue and might include Contemplative Psychotherapy, Cognitive behavioral therapy (CBT), and Dialectical Behavioral Therapy (DBT).
+Speaking your thoughts out loud allows you to increase your awareness of your internal dialogue and might include Contemplative Psychotherapy, Cognitive behavioral therapy (CBT), and Dialectical Behavioral Therapy (DBT).

 Mindfulness practices